-- Objective 4.1: Support flood reduction activities to reduce or eliminate potential future losses due to hazards while protecting natural and cultural resources. - Objective 4.2: Promote restoration and conservation of natural resources whenever possible. - Objective 4.3: Seek mitigation opportunities that reduce losses and promote responsible growth of the economy and built environment. - Objective 4.4: Coordinate effective partnerships between stakeholders for floodplain management.
+- Objective 4.1: Support land acquisition programs that reduce or eliminate potential future losses due to natural hazards and that are compatible with the protection of natural or cultural resources. - Objective 4.2: Support restoration and conservation of natural resources whenever possible. - Objective 4.3: Seek mitigation opportunities that reduce economic losses and promote responsible economic growth. - Objective 4.4: Retrofit existing state-owned facilities. - Objective 4.5: Participate in climate change and sea level rise research that will further the state and local government's ability to plan for and mitigate the impacts of future vulnerability. - Objective 4.6: Coordinate effective partnerships between state agencies for floodplain management.